pnoom/bc-search/docs/portfolio-b/OO-Design-UML.md

 the first image associated with an item, even if there are multiple images available; so this violation is currently unnecessary.

-## Appraisal
+## Design Appraisal

+We consider it a strength of our system that users are able to update the database using a simple format that they can easily generate using their current system, and the CSV format served that purpose.
+Introducing an alternative format, while useful for our purposes, would increase the learning curve for users of our system.
+Unfortunately we ran out of time to implement a GUI for uploading a second CSV file containing the multimedia data, so at present only the textual data corresponding to a museum or archive item can be updated.

-In retrospect, we could have generated numerous intermediate representations of the data from the raw CSV files, and processed those separately to allow use of a fully normalized relational schema.
+In retrospect, we could have generated intermediate representations of the data from the raw CSV files, and processed those separately to allow use of a fully normalized relational schema.
 However we are still unsure how this would work given the performance restrictions required of our ORM system.
-(Alternatively we could have explored NoSQL representations, which would also have enabled us to preserve data hierarchy where present.)
+Alternatively we could have explored NoSQL representations, which would also have enabled us to preserve data hierarchy where present.
-Additionally, we thought it wise to allow users to update the database using a simple format that they can easily generate using their current system, and the CSV format served that purpose.
-Introducing an alternative format, while useful for our purposes, would increase the learning curve for users of our system.